UXSoc/uxsoc-apps-cms/src/pages/index.md

           collaboration**, and if possible, product management.

-          The Vice President for UX Design works hand in hand with the Vice President for Consultancy in managing the UXDC team.
+          The VP for UX Design works hand in hand with the VP for Consultancy in managing the UXDC team.
         title: The Design Educator
     title: "\U0001F499 VP for UX Design"
 ---